glentner/SLiPy/README.md

 * [**Display**](#Display) [Monitor, ]

-AstroPython is split into several components.
-The principle component is the subpackage **AstroPython** itself, which contains all the relavent functionality.
+SLiPy is split into several components.
+The principle component is the subpackage **SLiPy** itself, which contains all the relevant functionality.
 Further, **Data** is a package I'm working on that will provide an API for searching astronomical data archives in a simple way.
 The other two subpackages **Framework** and **astrolibpy** are of utility to the project but